Ovarian Cancer from Talcum Powder?

 If you used feminine hygiene products containing talc and subsequently developed ovarian cancer, you may wish to consider your legal options.
 You don’t let it define you.
 Now get help.

 Talc is a naturally occurring mineral comprised of magnesium, silicon, oxygen and hydrogen.
 Talcum powder is simply a mineral ground into a fine powder, and is often the main ingredient in many feminine hygiene products, including many powder based “freshening” items such as Johnson & Johnson’s Baby Powder and Shower to Shower.

 How Does Talc Cause Ovarian Cancer?

-The American Cancer Society and the World Health Organization started raising concerns about talc, the main ingredient in many feminine hygiene products, almost two decades ago.
-It is believed that the link between talc and an increased risk of cancer has been known to manufacturers since 1961.
-Talc was originally implicated as a possible ovarian carcinogen because of its chemical resemblance to asbestos, which has been related to the development of ovarian cancer.
+The American Cancer Society and the World Health Organization (WHO) started raising concerns about talc, the main ingredient in many feminine hygiene products, almost two decades ago.
+It is speculated that the link between talc and an increased risk of ovarian cancer has been known to manufacturers since 1961.
+Talc was originally implicated as a possible ovarian carcinogen because of its chemical resemblance to asbestos, a known cancer causing mineral.

 Why Join this Lawsuit?

-If you or someone you know, contracted ovarian cancer from the repeated use of talcum based products, you may be entitled to compensation.
-Please call 1-800-LAW-FIRM for a free, confidential consultation.
+If you or someone you know contracted ovarian cancer from a repeated use of talcum based products, contact the experts at 1-800-LAW-FIRM for a free, confidential consultation.
 Fill out the form on the sidebar or dial 1-800-529-3476.
 Our attorneys will fight for the justice and compensation you deserve.